simondsmason/Hubitat-Frigate/INSTALLATION.md

 3. You should see devices for each camera in your Frigate setup

 ### Test MQTT Connection
-1. Check the Hubitat logs for MQTT connection messages
+1. Check the Hubitat logs (Parent App)
-2. Look for "Frigate Parent App: MQTT subscriptions created"
+2. Look for: "Creating MQTT bridge device", then "MQTT bridge device configured successfully"
-3. If you see errors, verify your MQTT app configuration
+3. If you see errors, verify broker IP/port/user/pass and topic prefix

 ### Test Motion Detection
 1. Walk in front of a camera
 2. Check the device state for that camera
 3. The `motion` state should change to "active"
 4. The `personDetected` state should change to "yes"

+### Test Snapshot Rendering
+1. Open a camera device → run `take()` or `getSnapshot()`
+2. Confirm attributes update: `image`, `snapshotUrl`, `snapshotImage`
+3. Add a Dashboard Image tile → Source: Attribute → pick the device and `image`

 ## Step 4: Configure Automation